 By James Kleinmann

-Camp Morning Wood: A very Naked Musical runs on select dates June 4th to June 20th at Asylum Theatre, 307 West 26thStreet.
+Camp Morning Wood: A very Naked Musical runs on select dates until August 29th at Asylum Theatre, 307 West 26thStreet.
 For more details and to purchase tickets head to the official website.